are54/are54.github.io/menu/cv.md

 Public Economics, Labor Economics

-## Working Papers
+## Job Market Paper

 "Income and the Take-Up of Means Tested Programs," with Kevin Rinz.
 (Job Market Paper)

+## Publications

-"Culture and Gender Allocation of Tasks: Source Country Characteristics and the Division of Non-market Work among US Immigrants," with Francine Blau, Lawrence Kahn, Matthew Comey, Pamela Meyerhofer, and Alexander Will&#233;n.
-March 2020. (submitted)
+"Culture and Gender Allocation of Tasks: Source Country Characteristics and the Division of Non-market Work among US Immigrants," with Francine Blau, Lawrence Kahn, Matthew Comey, Pamela Meyerhofer, and Alexander Will&#233;n. *Review of Economics of the Household*. (forthcoming) [Link to paper (with subscription)](https://link.springer.com/article/10.1007/s11150-020-09501-2)

+## Working Papers

 "Pell Grants and Student Success: Evidence from the Universe of Federal Aid Recipients," with Jordan Matsudaira.
-January 2019. (under review)
+September 2020.
+(Revise and Resubmit at *Journal of Labor Economics*)

 ## Works in Progress